Understanding and Mitigating Political Stance Cross-topic Generalization in Large Language Models: Identify Two Types of Political Neurons

 \subsection{Dataset Introduction}

 To effectively verify our hypothesis on political neurons, our method requires a dataset to fine-tune LLMs and then identify the political neurons whose activations form the model’s internal representation of political stance.
 IDEOINST~\cite{chen2024susceptible} is a high-quality political stance fine-tuning dataset, covering six political topics(including crime, economy, gender, immigration, race, and science), satisfying our requirements for fine-tuning the model.
 In this work, we employ the IDEOINST to obtain the fine-tuned models.

-IDEOINST contains approximately 6,000 high-quality opinion-elicitation instructions, each instruction is paired with a set of ideologically contrasting left-leaning and right-leaning responses.
-This dataset is constructed by expanding and diversifying the OpinionQA dataset~\cite{DBLP:conf/icml/SanturkarDLLLH23}, encompassing a wide range of political questions and offering two fine-tuning configurations(left-leaning and right-leaning) to efficiently steer LLMs' political stance.
-Examples of the dataset can be found in Appendix~\ref{dataset_app}.
+Statistics and examples of the dataset can be found in Appendix~\ref{dataset_app}.